-#1) What is the difference between the Kamikaze Black, Brown and Elite tips?
+#1) What is the difference between the Kamikaze Black, Platinum and Elite tips?

-So what is the difference between Brown vs Black?
+So what is the difference between Platinum vs Black?
 Glad you asked...
-The Black are 9 Layered and Brown are 8 Layered.
+The Black are 9 Layered and Platinum are 8 Layered.
 Hardness rating is still the same for both.
-The brown seem to give you a little bit more control & feedback, with the hit making it a little bit more predictable.
-There is less dye saturation in the brown tip, leaving you with a more pure based pig skin, resulting in a little different hit and feel.
-The Black seem to have a little bit more action to the hit and feel.
-Both Black & Brown tips play nice and deliver exceptional performance.
+The tanning and adhesion process on the Platinum is different than the black.
+The Platinum seem to give you a little bit more control & feedback, with the hit making it a little bit more predictable playing a little more livelier.
+There is less dye saturation in the Platinum tip, leaving you with a more pure based pig skin, resulting in a little different hit and feel.
+The Black seem to have nice action to the hit and feel.
+Both Black & Platinum tips play nice and deliver exceptional performance.
 Many customers and players like both tips equally.

 The Elite tip is constructed from 9 layers like the black tip.
 The Elite tip gets its color from a bleaching process, vs a dye process.
 There is minimal dye color saturation with the Elite tips, so the result is a more pure based leather pig skin.
-The hit and fell will be more similar to the brown tip.
+The hit and feel will be more similar to the Platinum tip.
 The Elite tip has a third black layer as an indicator to help you determine when it’s time to change the tip.
-When professionally installed with a lathe, The Black, Brown and Elite tips offer extreme performance and playability.
+When professionally installed with a lathe, The Black, Platinum and Elite tips offer extreme performance and playability.

 Now all you need is to determine what tip you like….